lrajlich/docker-example/Readme.md

 ### Run with port forwarding

-The final way in which the containers can be run is to create a port forwarding rule on the host VM and use localhost interface to access the application.
-This is a <a href="https://github.com/boot2docker/boot2docker/blob/master/doc/WORKAROUNDS.md.">somewhat official workaround</a>.
+The final way in which the containers can be run is to create a port forwarding rule on the host VM and use localhost interface to access the application. <a href="https://github.com/boot2docker/boot2docker/blob/master/doc/WORKAROUNDS.md.">This is an official workaround</a>.
 This is identical on the Host VM (eg, the VirtualBox VM); however, this allows the convenience of being able to access the application from your computer's browser.

 To run the containers in this way, run:
 ```bash